Table of Contents

-This civil engineering subject teaches you how to design shapes while making sure what you create is environmentally-friendly and stable.
-You will also learn how make sure that the deformations due to load in a structure don’t go below the permissible limits, and that the failure of shape does not occur.
+This civil engineering subject teaches you how to design shapes while making sure what you create is environmentally friendly and stable.
+You will also learn how to make sure that the deformations due to load in a structure don’t go below the permissible limits and that the failure of shape does not occur.

 How many subjects are in civil engineering?

 There are more than 50 subjects in civil engineering, along with many other sub-branches.
 Civil engineering has an immense scope in both the private and public sectors.
 You can find recruitment in various sectors, such as major multinationals and even the defense or military services!